Getting into construction and becoming a journeyman is the single greatest opportunity of our generation for millennials.

-Construction has been going on since this dawn of time.
-We will always need skilled tradesman.
+Construction has been going on since the dawn of time.
+We will always need skilled tradesmen.

 If you are graduating high school, do yourself a favor and take a serious look at joining an apprenticeship program and learning a trade.

 Getting into the construction field is an excellent option for ex-felons and even people who are looking to transition careers.